varigence/docs/bimlflex/user-guide/linked-service-adf-azure-postgresql.md

 #### Connect via Integration Runtime

-Connect via Integration Runtime is required for a Azure Database for PostgreSQL Linked Service connection.
+Connect via Integration Runtime is required for an Azure Database for PostgreSQL Linked Service connection.
 The default value is `AutoResolveIntgrationRuntime`.
 To use a custom runtime, type the name into the editable dropdown or select from the Azure Integration Runtimes saved in BimlFlex settings.
 The custom values that appear in this dropdown can be maintained in Settings under Azure - AzureIntegrationRuntime.

 #### Connection String

-A connection to a Azure Database for PostgreSQL Linked Service requires a Connection String.
+A connection to an Azure Database for PostgreSQL Linked Service requires a Connection String.
 The required properties for the Connection String are Server Name, Database Name, Encryption Method, Validate Server Certificate, User Name, and Password.
 The Linked Service connection form will provide text boxes for these values and will use them to construct the connections string.

 > [!TIP]
 > It is suggested that Azure Key Vault be used in place of manually entering Connection String details.